brod2240/ufid_reader/README.md

 ## Completed Work
 **Log of Completed Work:** https://docs.google.com/spreadsheets/d/1taW3SdkVjubU3CihEUra0HCIytSY2XjPeqCYWhKH5SU/edit?usp=sharing \
 \
+**Main Work Completed (Release Candidate and Beta Test)**
+* Software
+   * Added a prof_profile function to the API-to-Database.py which iterates through the course database and returns a json file structured with the instructors, courses belonging to those instructors, and class sections belonging to those courses.
+   * Edited the validate function to incorporate an exam mode.
+(API calls and Database not created yet)
+   * Started encryption for both data at rest (SQL Databases) and in transit (REST API http requests)
+* Hardware
+   * Created a case to house and secure the Rasp Pi 4 and the wires.
+   * Made the Rasp Pi 4 work off boot using cleaned up version of github repo

+\
 **Main Work Completed (Beta Build and Alpha Test):**
 * Software
    * Wrote program API-to-Database.py which utilized public course API to get all class sections for that semester and save them to a database